 Beginning out as a commercial artist, he brought the ethos of promotion into fine art, even going so far as to say, “Making money is art.”
 Such attitudes blew away the existential declarations of Abstract Expressionism.
 Although he’s recognized for captions such as Campbell’s Soup, Marilyn Monroe, and Elvis Presley, his greatest invention was himself.

 Pablo Picasso is implicitly synonymous with modern art, and it doesn’t hurt that he fits the generally held image of the fugitive genius whose goals are balanced by a taste for living big.
 He turned the field of art history with radical innovations that include college and Cubism, which destroyed the stranglehold of representational material matter on art, and set the rate for other 20th-century artists.

 Vincent van Gogh

-Van Gogh is known for being psychologically unstable, but his arts are among the most famous and popular of all time.
-Van Gogh’s technique of painting with flurries of thick brushstrokes made up of vivid colors squeezed straight from the tube would inspire subsequent generations of artists.
+Van Gogh is known for being psychologically unstable, but his arts are among the most popular and most famous artists of all time.
+Van Gogh’s technique of painting with flurries of thick brushstrokes made up of vivid colours squeezed straight from the tube would inspire subsequent generations of artists.